6.5.1 Forwarding Documents & Substituted Service

 This process is referred to as substituted service.

-The Registrar can also serve documents on a person in Australia on behalf of a reciprocating jurisdiction where it is necessary and convenient to do so for the purposes of an international maintenance arrangement (CSRC Regs regulation 32).
+The Registrar can also serve documents on a person in Australia on behalf of a reciprocating jurisdiction where it is necessary and convenient to do so for the purposes of an international maintenance arrangement (CSRC Regs section 32).

 Court-ordered substituted service